 Sinzere is a DIY hip-hop tour-de-force.
 Starting first as a singer, then joining a dance crew, to becoming a dancehall DJ, to rapping, and then melding those modes into one multi-faceted music identity, there is not one side of music that Calgary, AB, based artist Sinzere has not put her mind to.

-Hot off her sharp and unabashed debut album Bohemian (2018), Sinzere has taken no rest, putting out two firey singles in 2019, the sharp ‘Posers’ and sardonic ‘Catching Feelings.’
-Not wasting any time, Sinzere is releasing her most ambitious project to date this fall, an emotional and sweeping concept EP entitled Ghetto Gabby.
+Hot off her sharp and unabashed mixtape Bohemian (2018), Sinzere has taken no rest, putting out two firey singles in 2019, the sharp ‘Posers’ and sardonic ‘Catching Feelings.’
+Not wasting any time, Sinzere is releasing her most ambitious project to date this fall, an emotional and sweeping concept album entitled Ghetto Gabby.

 Though she has been performing as Sinzere for 13 years, the last few years have seen her explode onto the scene.
 Sinzere has opened for Rick Ross, Mavado, New Boys, Elephant Man, and developed a personal connection with Obie Trice having opened for him in 2014.
 She has performed at Block Heater, Femme Wave, Sled Island, Canada Day Festival in Edmonton, was nominated for the Alberta Media Production Industry Award, and debuted the video for ‘Front Line’ at the Calgary International Film Festival, and collaborated with Jocelyn Alice.